A Green-Eyed Girl

 the curves in the road, the semis passing close enough to touch.

-This poem originally appeared in The Lune No. 13, featuring Lisette Alonso's The Album of Untaken Photos
+This text originally appeared in Lisette Alonso's The Album of Untaken Photos (The Lune, 2016)

 Lisette Alonso is an award-winning poet, Florida native, mother of three, procrastinator, reluctant teacher, heavy sleeper, joyful eater, and uncommon dreamer.
 Her work has appeared in The Nashville Review, The Tishman Review, and a variety of online journals.
 She holds an MFA in poetry from the University of Miami.